replicatedhq/replicated-field-labs/instruqt/closing-information-gap/01-viewing-instance-info/assignment.md

 When your software is running in a customer cluster, you no longer have direct access to troubleshoot when things go wrong.
-You won't be able to see what's running, read logs, or even confirm that the ever started up.
+You won't be able to see what's running, read logs, or even confirm that the instance ever started up.
 Your customer can do these things, but they may need your guidance to do them correctly and coordinating that information sharing can be challenging.

 In this lab, we're going to use the Harbor registry as a substitute for your application and assume we have two customers "Omozan" and "Geeglo" that are